JiaweiZhuang/CS205_final_project/README.md

 <img src="Data_Analysis/covertype_cluster/figures/vis_pred.png" width="600" height="350">
 </p>

+The classification accuracy is not very high, so we would like to take a further look at the dataset.
+It is hard to directly visualize the dataset due to its high feature dimension, so we apply PCA to perform dimension reduction first and then plot the scatter graph based on the first two principle components.
+We choose 10 percent out of the testing samples, and color code the points using the true labels(the first graph) and the predicted labels(the second graph).
+Now we could see that, the original data points are acutally mixed.
+The labels do not correspond to different cluster, but the result of our k-means algorithm actually does a good clustering job since the lumps are seperated well.
+Therefore, for this problem, more complicated algorithms such as artifical neural network would do a better job (Dean, 1999) with classification accuracy at around 70%.
+But our result is already much better than the randomly classification which only holds an accuracy at around 14%.

 ## Advanced Feature: Detecting Abnormal Climate Events
 In this section, we will explore the application of k-means clustering technique on identifying abnormal climate events.
 Abnormal climate events are usually identified if a highly simplified index exceeds an arbitrary threshold.
 For example, El Nino events are identified if the Nino 3.4 index exceeds the threshold of 0.5&deg;C. This simple criteria works in some cases, however, there are two caveats associated with this methodology.
 First, the highly simplified index may not well capture all the main dynamic aspects.
 Second, setting an arbitrary threshold makes it a subjective way of identifying abnormal events.